jpearl8/CS124_pset3/README.md

 ## Instructions
 * Clone this repo and, within it, run `make` to compile
-* Usage: `./randmst int numpoints numtrials dimension`
+* Usage: `./randmst 0 numpoints numtrials dimension`